 top of page

 Fresh, light and zesty - this is the perfect brunch for warmer months.
-Garlic rubbed toast topped with chunky mashed peas and broad beans (or you can just use peas*), salty crumbled feta, fresh mint and lemon juice and zest.
-This makes a really generous portion, each one packed with over 25g's of protein and you can save any extras for later in the week.
+Served on garlic rubbed toast topped with chunky mashed peas and broad beans, salty crumbled feta, fresh mint and lemon juice and zest.
+A great source of protein and you can save any extras for later in the week, on toast, a baked jacket potato, stirred through orzo or pasta or in a folded omelette.

 Total time to make : 20 minutes